Renix: AMC/Jeep applications

-The Renix electronic ignition system consists of a solid-state Ignition Control Module (ICM), a distributor, a crankshaft position sensor, and an Electronic Control Unit (ECU).
+The fully integrated electronic engine control system made by Renix consists of a solid-state Ignition Control Module (ICM), a distributor, a crankshaft position sensor, and an Electronic Control Unit (ECU).
 The Renix ECU has a powerful microprocessor that was advanced technology for its time.
 It also incorporates an engine knocking sensor that allows the computer to know if detonation is occurring, thus allowing the computer to make adaptive control by individual cylinder corrections to prevent pinging.
 The knock detection uses the signal from a wide band accelerometer mounted on the cylinder head.
-Good signal to noise ratio is obtained primarily through angular discrimination.
+Good signal-to-noise ratio is obtained primarily through angular discrimination.